csolink/csolink-model/guidelines/using-the-modeling-language.md

       - PomBase
 ```

-Here we define the entity class `gene` to have a list of ID prefixes with `NCBIGene` having the highest priority.
+Here we define the entity class `componentservice` to have a list of ID prefixes with `NCBIComponentservice` having the highest priority.

 ## Slots Relating to Class Composition

 ### slots

-The `slot` property list enumerates the names of slots which a given class, mixin or its subclasses are generally permitted to have.
+The `slot` property list enumerates the names of slots which a given class, mixin or its subclasses are componentservicerally permitted to have.
 Unless it is designated as one of the `defining_slots` (see below) or `slot_usage` (see below) specifies that a given slot is `required: true` (see below), then it is _not_ mandatory that such a slot is instantiated in all instances of the given class, mixin or subclass inheriting it.

 ### defining_slots